1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ??? example "Lead Screw Maintenance"

     - Make sure the coupler is mounted correctly and the screws are tightened.
-The coupler should be centered, so that the axis of the motor and the threaded rod are perfectly aligned vertically.
 Check from time to time that the coupler didn't come loose somehow.
+    - Make sure the rod is clean, there shouldn't stick debris or dirt on it as it could/would block the movement.
+    - If you need to clean it, it's advisable to disassamble the whole rod system including the coupler and the anti-backlash nut.
+A detailed instruction with images about how to do so will come soon.
-    - Make sure the rod is clean, there shouldn't stick stuff on it as it could/would block the movement.
-If you need to clean it, take a toothbrush or something like that to be able to reach the bottom of the thread also.
-It would be even better to completely disassemble the rod from the coupler and the anti-backlash nut to give it a decent cleaning.
-If you do so, you can clean it from the old grese by e.g. using WD-40 and a toothbrush.
+    - Spray e.g. WD-40 on the rod to loosen old sticky oil and debris.
+Then take a toothbrush or something like that for being able to reach the bottom of the thread also and clean it up.
 Make sure to not leave any particles from the anti-backlash nut or any dirt stuck on it.
+    - After this procedure, clean the WD-40 off of the rod by using e.g. car break cleaner.
+It'll wash off everything, you can also use an old cloth to wipe it.
-    - After you cleaned it, add a little lube to the rod.
+    - After you cleaned and dried it, add a little lube to the rod.
 Don't be excessive here and drown it with oil - just use a tiny bit to make it glide better.
-I personally like to use PTFE spray first, let it dry and then put some good medium to heavy synthetic machine oil on it.
+I personally like to use PTFE spray first, let it dry and then put some good medium to heavy synthetic machine oil on it (I personally use synthetic lube which is made for a mountainbike chain as it uses to stick a bit better onto the metal).
+You can draw a line of oil all ong one side of the rod from the bottom to the top and then put the rod between your fingers and turn it.
+By doing so, the excessive oil will build up at your fingers and will also reach the bottom of the rod.
+Wipe off any excessive amount of oil afterwards again - you don't want to have oil dripping down on your motor later!
+    - Before installing the rod into the coupler of the motor again, clean the last inch of the bottom again by using the car break cleaner and the cloth.
+Try to get it as much degreased as possible, so that it doesn't start to slip inside of the coupler later.
     - *Don't use WD-40 or grease which contains graphite or MoS2!*

     !!! warning "Don't Use WD-40 for Lubrication"